pelagornis/swift-rex/README.md

 # Swift-Rex

 Swift-Rex is a modern state management library that supports both SwiftUI and UIKit.
-Inspired by TCA (The Composable Architecture) and Redux, it provides a simple and intuitive API.
+Inspired by TCA (The Composable Architecture) and Redux, it provides a simple and intuitive API for managing application state.

-## Key Features
+## 🚀 Key Features

 - 🎯 **Simple State Management**: Store, Reducer, Action pattern
 - 🔄 **Async Processing**: Effect system for handling side effects